Source code for squidpy.experimental.im._calculate_image_features

 _validate_inputs(sdata, image_key, labels_key, shapes_key, scale)

-raise ValueError(f"`align_mode` must be 'strict'; got {align_mode!r}.")
+raise ValueError(f"`align_mode` must be 'strict' or 'rasterize'; got {align_mode!r}.")

 image_da = None